MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/cost-price-resolution-sales.md

 ms.author: rumant
 ---

-# Resolve cost prices on estimates and actuals - lite
+# Resolve cost prices on project estimates and actuals

 _**Applies To:** Lite deployment - deal to proforma invoicing_